Identifying and Reporting Sexual Harassment In The Workplace

-Over half a decade ago, the anti-sexual assault and women’s empowerment movements #MeToo and Time’s Up raised global awareness of widespread sexual harassment and assault.
+More than five years ago, the #MeToo and Time’s Up movements brought global attention to the widespread issue of sexual harassment and assault while amplifying calls for women’s empowerment.
 Still, sexual harassment persists at work.
 In 2022 the Equal Employment Opportunities Commission (EEOC) received 11,090 charges claiming sexual harassment, and recent statistics suggest that approximately 35% of women and 15% of men experience sexual harassment in the workplace.
 In California, numbers are similarly high.

 Everyone has the right to work in a safe and comfortable work environment; there is much work to be done in the fight to combat workplace sexual harassment.
 In order to limit sexual harassment in the workplace, it is important to understand what constitutes sexual harassment, what the legal protections against sexual harassment are, and what to do if you or someone you know is experiencing workplace harassment.
 To learn about how to proactively limit sexual harassment from occurring, review out blog Strategies To Prevent Sexual Harassment In The Workplace.